 Our greywater system recycles the wastewater from our washing machines utilizing cascading ponds containing plants which are able to filter and clean the small amounts of contaminants in the water.
-We use biodegradable, no phosphorous laundry detergent and no bleach in order to reduce our impact on the environment.
+We use biodegradable, nonphosphorous laundry detergent and no bleach in order to reduce our impact on the environment.

 Biodigesters convert organic wastes into a nutrient rich liquid fertilizer and biogas, a renewable source of electrical and heat energy.

-We grow as many herbs and vegetables as we can with the limited space we have.
-But there are fruit and vegetable trucks that come through the neighborhood.
-When they roll through you just have to roll out of the hammock to get your food for dinner.
+We grow as many herbs and vegetables as we can with the limited space we have, and there are fruit and vegetable trucks that come through the neighborhood.
+When they come through you just have to roll out of the hammock to get your food for dinner.

-All the materials used at The Flutterby House were harvested within 30 miles.
-We do not use endangered hard woods.
+All the materials used at the Flutterby House were harvested from within 30 miles.
+We do not use endangered hardwoods in our construction.